husarion/pointcloud_crop_box/README.md

 # pointcloud_crop_box

 A ROS 2 package for filtering 3D point clouds using an axis-aligned cropping box.
-It subscribes to a `sensor_msgs/msg/PointCloud2`, transforms it into a target frame, filters it using a configurable box, and publishes both the filtered cloud and a 3D bounding box message.
+It subscribes to a `sensor_msgs/msg/PointCloud2` or `sensor_msgs/msg/LaserScan`, transforms it into a target frame, filters it using a configurable box, and publishes both the filtered cloud and a 3D bounding box message.

 <p float="center">
   <img src=".docs/forward_ground.png" width="30%" />